Elizabeth Debicki to play Princess Diana on ‘The Crown’ | WTOP

 “Princess Diana’s spirit, her words and her actions live in the hearts of so many,” Debicki said on Twitter.
 “It is my true privilege and honor to be joining this masterful series, which has had me absolutely hooked from episode one.”

-Debicki, a 29-year-old Australian actress, is seen as a rising star after breakout performances in Steve McQueen’s “Widows.”
+Debicki, a 29-year-old Australian actress, is seen as a rising star after a breakout performance in Steve McQueen’s “Widows.”
 She also stars in Christopher Nolan’s upcoming thriller “Tenet.”
+Other credits include “The Great Gatsby,” “The Burnt Orange Heresy” and “Guardians of the Galaxy Vol. 2.”

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.